cambiata/cx/src/nx3/Readme.md

 ## 1. Data/persistence object tree - N* classes

-As a starting point, the data is structured in a hierarchial tree representing the information neccessary for describing the enteties of the score - its the bars with its time signatures, the parts with their clefs and key signatures, the notes with their noteheads and accidentals etc.
+As a starting point, the notation data is structured in a hierarchial tree representing the information neccessary to describe the enteties needed to build the score - the bars with its parts, the parts with their clefs and key signatures, the notes with their noteheads and accidentals etc.

 These data classes are named with beginning N*: